mrocklin/thesis/term-rewrite-system.md

 In section \ref{sec:math-num-linalg} we demonstrate the utility of these tools by implementing a mathematically informed linear algebra compiler with minimal math/compilers expertise overlap.

 #### Example

 Mathematical theories contain many small transformations on expressions.
-For example in section \ref{sec:sympy} we discuss the cancellation of exponentials nested within logarithms, e.g.
+For example  consider the cancellation of exponentials nested within logarithms, e.g.

 $$\log(\exp(x)) \rightarrow x \;\;\; \forall x \in \mathbb{R}$$